romanjamesmirov/staysafesacramento/README.md

 # Stay Safe, Sacramento

 Alright.
-I've redone this project entirely many times and I need to write down the major assumptions and the backend architecture.
+I've completely redone this project many times.
+I need to write down the major assumptions and the backend architecture.

 ## Questions